 Meniscus tears are one of the most common knee injuries.
-An injury affecting the meniscus can occur during high-impact sports or simply continuous wear and tear (degenerative meniscus tears).
+Meniscus injuries can occur during high-impact sports or simply continuous wear and tear (degenerative meniscus tears).
 Individuals who experience a meniscus tear may feel a “pop” sensation and twisting of the knee, followed by pain, discomfort, and swelling.

 Additional symptoms of meniscus tears may include: